How to List Publications on a Resume (Examples & Tips)

 2. Relevance is the key to deciding whether to include publications.
 Only include publications pertinent to the role and address the employer’s needs.

-3. There are two places to list publications: the education section and the publications section.
-The general rule of thumb is to keep publications in the education section if you have two or fewer.
+4. The general rule of thumb is to keep publications in the education section if you have two or fewer, or if you have limited space on your resume.

-4. When formatting your publications, choose between APA or MLA format and maintain it throughout your resume.
+5. When formatting your publications section, choose between APA and MLA format, and maintain consistent formatting for each publication throughout your resume.

-5. Always list your publications in reverse-chronological order and confirm the correct information.
+6. Always list your publications in reverse-chronological order and confirm all of the information is correct and up to date before submitting your resume.

 FAQ